 Good job it’s not the other way around.
 The range-topping Peugeot 5008 GT, meanwhile, throws in a 360-degree parking camera, powered leather seats, the upgraded Focal hi-fi system and adaptive cruise control.

 The Peugeot 5008 is a large SUV with space for seven, an alluring interior design, and sharp looks.
 It’s also comfortable to drive, and has surprisingly low running costs for this type of car too.

 Is the Peugeot 5008 a good car?

-It’s a great car for families with a lot of stuff to move, since the seating and boot flexibility give lots of options for carrying passengers or luggage.
-One of the best big SUVs around.
+The Peugeot 5008 is a great car for families with a lot of stuff to move, since the seating and boot flexibility provides lots of options for carrying passengers or luggage.
+It's one of the best big SUVs around.